 Pursuant to a consulting agreement effective as of May 31, 2005, the Company retained Marek Elbaum, Ph.D., the Company's founder and former President and Chief Science and Technology Officer, as the Company's Chief Scientist.
 In consideration of the services to be provided, the Company agreed to pay Dr. Elbaum a monthly fee of \$15.
 The term of this agreement extended for a period of two years and was automatically renewable for an additional one-year period.
 In the event of a non-renewal or in the event that Dr. Elbaum's services terminate as a result of his death or disability, the Company agreed to pay Dr. Elbaum a termination fee of \$100.
-In May of 2007 and effective June 1, 2007, Dr. Elbaum and the Company entered into an amended agreement.
-Under the terms of the amended agreement Dr. Elbaum will be paid a monthly fee of \$9 for the next 20 months.
+Dr. Elbaum and the Company entered into an amended agreement effective June 1, 2007.
+Under the terms of the amended agreement Dr. Elbaum will be paid a monthly fee of \$9 through January 2009.